 - Alkaline batteries were less likely to corrode

-When most people think where can they find an alkaline battery recycling near me they often don’t even realize that the place is right where they are: home.
-Yup that is right!
-Alkaline batteries are not like rechargeable batteries, car batteries or other forms of electronic waste that need to be carefully disposed of at a local e-waste recycling center.
-After a alkaline battery no longer carries a charge consumers can simply throw them away in the regular trash bin.
+When most people think about where can they find an alkaline battery recycling near me they often don’t even realize that the place is right where they are: home.
+Yup, that is right!
+Alkaline batteries are not like rechargeable batteries, car batteries, or other forms of electronic waste that need to be carefully disposed of at a local e-waste recycling center.
+After an alkaline battery no longer carries a charge consumers can simply throw them away in the regular trash bin.

 Five Tips to Store Alkaline Batteries

 1. One myth that has perpetuated mainstream culture is that alkaline batteries last longer if they are stored in a cool spot such as the refrigerator or freezer.
 The truth is that cold temperatures can actually harm the performance of alkaline batteries.
 Energizer states that alkaline batterie should be stored in a cool place, not a cold place.
 Something closer to room temperature (70 degrees).